How to position your Stick Up Cam

 The optimal motion zone is right in the middle of your Stick Up Cam's field of view (FOV).

-Aim your Stick Up Cam so that the Optimal Motion Zone overlays the perimeter of your property, or the area where you first want to be alerted about motion.
-For example, a visitor coming through the fence into your yard.
+Aim your Stick Up Cam so that the optimal motion zone overlays the perimeter of your property, or the area where you first want to be alerted about motion.
+For example, a visitor coming through the gate into your garden.

 A common error is mounting Stick Up Cam too high, and aiming it too low.

 Stick Up Cam works great at eye-level, or slightly higher.
-At 5-7 feet from the ground, your Stick Up Cam can cover a wide visual area, as well as capture HD video of visitors' faces.
+At 1.5-2 metres from the ground, your Stick Up Cam can cover a wide visual area, as well as capture HD video of visitors' faces.

 When Stick Up Cam is mounted too high, it often gets angled sharply downwards.
 This can work if you're only looking to detect motion in a very small area, but this often results in not detecting approaching visitors or capturing the top of heads when the motion sensors are triggered.